rat10/nng/README.md

 Two different approaches to the semantics of Nested Named Graphs are possible.
 One may either define the semantics via a mapping to triples or via the provision of means to describe the semantics of named graphs.

 Mappings to triples can go three ways: they can follow the singleton properties approach [8], providing a still quite usable surface syntax, or a fluents based approach [9] which has more favorable entailment properties but tends to alienate non-expert users (whereas user studies have found that expert users do indeed like its straightforwardness) and finally they can also go the way of n-ary relations [11].
-These mappings all stay close to standard RDF and are discussed [in detail](mappings.md) on an extra page.
+These mappings all stay close to standard RDF and are discussed [in detail](mappings.md) in an extra section.

 Defining Nested Named Graphs as an extension of named graphs is syntactically straightforward, but has two downsides.
 It requires support of quads in an RDF store which, while certainly quite common, is neither the norm nor can it be considered ubiquitous.
 A second problem is the undefined state of named graph semantics, which the RDF 1.1 WG failed to resolve.
 Our proposal does not impose a more definite semantics on everybody, but provides a means to specify a clearer semantics on demand.
 To that end we provide a small [vocabulary](graphSemantics.md) to solidly define the semantics of named graphs - nested or not -, as a default arrangement per dataset or per graph individually via the SPARQL dataset description vocabulary.
 No change whatsoever to already deployed named graphs is required.